Moubray House: The Moubrays

 These were wealthy and well-connected merchant families, and the Moubrays owned other properties in Edinburgh.
 In 1494 Andrew Moubray (I) disputed the rent of another house he owned in Leith with his tenant the sailor Robert Barton.
 Andrew Moubray (I), a second son, was made a burgess of Edinburgh in 1451, his fee pledged by the Baillie James Bonkill.
-On 18 August 1482, jointly with Laurence Taillefer, he was appointed "Customar of Edinburgh", the collector of royal rents and duties owed by the town to the King.
+As a merchant, he supplied cloths and sheets to Margaret of Denmark, Queen of Scotland to line her bath tub.
+On 18 August 1482, jointly with Laurence Taillefer, Moubray was appointed "Customar of Edinburgh", the collector of royal rents and duties owed by the town to the King.
 Andrew Moubray (I) bought the lands of Kirktonhill in Lauderdale from William Moubray in 1486, and with his wife Elizabeth endowed a chaplain at the altar of St Ninian in St Giles Kirk in 1478 and 1492.
 Their grandson, Andrew Moubray (III) was still patron of the altar in 1533.
 Their daughter, Agnes Moubray was married to the merchant Patrick Cant by 1492.

 The Moubrays main business was textiles and Andrew Moubray (II) sold fine cloth to King James IV in 1496, accepting a gilt cup as payment.
 Some of his mercantile activity in the Netherlands in the 1490s was recorded in the shipping Ledger of Andrew Halyburton, which records his trip to Middelburg and his cargoes carried by Andrew Barton.
 Andrew Moubray (II) exported wool and imported wine and furs.
 Laurence Taillefer, Andrew's partner as Customar of Edinburgh was married to Helen, the sister of Andrew Halyburton.
 He was also joint owner of the 60 ton James of Leith and had a licence from Henry VII to sell fish in England in 1490.